turingschool/backend-curriculum-site/module3/lessons/seeding_data_efficiently.md

 ## Setup: Building an Inefficient Seed File

-If you'd like to code with this read through (not a requirement though), clone down the following repo.
+Clone down the following repo:

 `git clone -b seeding_data https://github.com/turingschool-examples/storedom.git seeding_data`

-Any code that we add to `seeds.rb` will be executed when we run ‘rake db:seed’
+Typically in a Rails app, you'll seed the database by using the rake task 'rake db:seed', which runs the ruby file 'db/seeds.rb'.

 ### Iteration 1: Creating Records
+Create some data:
+  4 users w/ name and email
+  4 items w/ name, description, and image_url

 #### Create one user